High-Order Incremental Potential Contact for Elastodynamic Simulation on Curved Meshes: Results

-\paragraph{Trash-compactor} We reproduce the trash compactor from \cite{Li2020IPC} using a relatively coarse mesh $\M$ with 21K tetrahedra and compress it with five planes.
+\paragraph{Trash-compactor} We reproduce the trash compactor from \cite{Li2020IPC} using a coarse mesh $\M$ with 21K tetrahedra and compress it with five planes.
 Since the input mesh is already coarse and the models have thin features in the tentacles, we use fTetWild to generate a coarser mesh with 3.5K tetrahedra.
-Using this coarser mesh with $P_1$ displacements while using the same surface mesh for collisions provides a 2.5$\times$ speedup.
-Since both coarse and input mesh have similar resolution, using $P_2$ leads to a more accurate but much slower (around 10 times) result as the number of DOFs for $P_2$ is similar to the input mesh.
+Using this mesh with $P_1$ displacements while using the same surface mesh for collisions provides a 2.5$\times$ speedup.
+Since both coarse and input meshes have similar resolution, using $P_2$ leads to a more accurate but much slower (around 10$\times$) result as the number of \ac{DOF} for $P_2$ is similar to the denser mesh but with 5$\times$ the number of surface triangles.